Let's learn a simple yet effective exercise that will help improve your hand synchronization for fingerstyle guitar (and it's not finger stretching).

 And so on, all the way to the top of the guitar fretboard.

-Here are more spider exercises that you can try out.
-These go across multiple strings as well as frets.
+Here are 5 awesome spider exercises that you can try out to improve your hand synchronization.
+They go across multiple strings as well as frets.

 1. Lauren's Easy Triple Spider